 4. De Wallen — The Red Light District

 While Holland is famous for tulips and windmills, its capital city is equally famous for De Wallen, Amsterdam’s Red Light District, one of three prostitution areas in a city where it is legal.
 A singular expression of liberal Dutch culture, the area includes window brothels with sex workers visibly presenting themselves to prospective customers.
 Interspersed are lovely private homes, porn theaters, and daycare facilities.

 For an inside view, check out Red Light Secrets, a former brothel turned into a museum of prostitution.
-Admission a booklet of history and an audio guide with the tell-all stories of Inga, the city’s most notable lady of the evening.
+Admission includes a booklet of history and an audio guide with the tell-all stories of Inga, the city’s most notable lady of the evening.
 Visitors can sit in a window and try out their flirting skills with the many passersby.
 De Wallen also has lots of coffee shops that sell cannabis products, also legal in Amsterdam, (the Cannabis College is here too).
 A police-enforced code of conduct makes it a lively and safe area for unique nightlife in the city.

 The Rijksmuseum is one of the most admired art museums in Europe.
 With over 30 art galleries devoted to the Dutch Golden Age, the museum is a source of pride as well as inspiration.
 Some of the world’s most famous paintings are housed here including masterpieces by Frans Hals, Jan Steen, Rembrandt, and Vermeer.